 PERSONNEL: Narrator, George Washington, Captain Sam Reid (Naval Capt.), Henry Ward Beecher (Minister), Pres.
 Woodrow Wilson, 11 other Cub Scouts

 EQUIPMENT: Several flags.
-They can be posters made by the boys (copied from the genuine flag), flags sewn for the occasion, or made on felt squares.
-Four Colonial wilderness flags, Grand Union flag, Betsy Ross or the First Stars and Stripes flag, Fifteen Stars and Stripes flag, 48 star flag, 2 each 50-star flags.
+They can be posters made by the boys (copied from the genuine flag), flags are sewn for the occasion, or made on felt squares.
+Four Colonial wilderness flags, Grand Union flag, Betsy Ross or the First Stars and Stripes flag, Fifteen Stars and Stripes flag, 48-star flag, 2 each 50-star flags.

 BOY #1: (Holding star): The star is a symbol of the heavens and the divine goal towards which man has aspired.

 BOY #2: (Holding red stripe): The stripe is symbolic of the ray of light shining from the sun.

 NARRATOR: (Standing by the American flag posted in a stand): Henry Ward Beecher said, "A thoughtful mind when it sees a nation's flag, sees not the flag, but the nation itself.
 And whatever may be its symbols, its insignia, he reads chiefly in the flag, the government, the principles, the truths, the history that belong to the nation that sets it forth.
 The American flag has been a symbol of liberty and men rejoiced in it."

 BOY #3: Our Colonial forefathers adopted flags symbolic of their struggles with the wilderness.
 (Show representative flags) Beavers, pine trees, rattlesnakes were some of the symbols used on their flags.

 BOY #4: (Shows flags with mottoes) These flags also had mottoes such as Liberty, "Appeal to Heaven," "Don't Tread on Me."